Phillip Lindsay: 2019

-Lindsay made his return from injury in Week 1 against the Oakland Raiders.
+Lindsay made his return from injury in Week 1 against the Raiders.
 In the game, Lindsay rushed 11 times for 43 yards and caught four passes for 23 yards in the 24–16 loss.
 In Week 3 against the Green Bay Packers, Lindsay rushed 21 times for 81 yards and two touchdowns and caught four passes for 49 yards as the Broncos lost 27–16.
-In Week 5 against the Los Angeles Chargers, Lindsay rushed 15 times for 114 yards and one touchdown and caught four passes for 33 yards as the Broncos won their first game of the season by a score of 20–13.
+In Week 5 against the Chargers, Lindsay rushed 15 times for 114 yards and one touchdown and caught four passes for 33 yards as the Broncos won their first game of the season by a score of 20–13.
 In Week 16 against the Detroit Lions, Lindsay rushed 19 times for 109 yards and a touchdown during the 27–17 win.
-In the season finale against the Oakland Raiders, Lindsay surpassed 1,000 yards rushing to become the first undrafted player in league history to do so in his first two seasons.
+In the season finale against the Raiders, Lindsay surpassed 1,000 yards rushing to become the first undrafted player in league history to do so in his first two seasons.

 2020

 In Week 1 against the Tennessee Titans, Lindsay rushed for 24 yards before exiting the game with a toe injury.
 Without Lindsay, the Broncos lost the game 16–14.
 Lindsay made his return from injury in Week 6 against the New England Patriots.
 During the game, Lindsay rushed for 101 yards during the 18–12 win.
-In Week 8 against the Los Angeles Chargers, Lindsay rushed 6 times for 83 yards (13.8 yards per carry) and his first rushing touchdown of the season during the 31–30 win.
+In Week 8 against the Chargers, Lindsay rushed 6 times for 83 yards (13.8 yards per carry) and his first rushing touchdown of the season during the 31–30 win.
 On December 26, 2020, Lindsay was placed on injured reserve.
 He finished the season with 118 carries for 502 rushing yards and one rushing touchdown.

 The Broncos placed a right of first refusal (RFR) restricted free agent tender on Lindsay on March 16, 2021.
 However, on March 18, the Broncos rescinded the tender on Lindsay, making him a free agent.
+As of the 2025 NFL season, Lindsay is the last Broncos running back to rush for 1000+ yards in a single season.